mmckoy00/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-These are some solution to the "Top 100 Liked Questions" category from leetcode.
+These are some solution to the array questions in leetcode